Will's avatar

 The simplicity and flexibility of HTTP for APIs 31 March 2021

-The HTTP standard is an expressive system for network-based computer-computer interaction.
+Simple and RESTful HTTP APIs The HTTP standard is an expressive system for network-based computer-computer interaction.
 It’s a relatively old standard - it started life as HTTP/1.0 in 1996 and the HTTP/1.1 standard was formally specified in 1999.
-HTTP/2 (2015) introduced efficiencies around how the data is transmitted between computers, and the still in-draft HTTP/3 builds further on these concepts.
+HTTP/2 (2015) introduced efficiencies around … Read more (6 minute read)

 PinePhone and PineTime 27 March 2021